Codecademy/docs/content/java/concepts/user-input/user-input.md

 ---
-Title: 'User Input'
+Title: "User Input"
-Description: 'The Scanner class is used to get user input, and it is found in the java.util package.
+Description: "The Scanner class is used to get user input, and it is found in the java.util package.
 To use the Scanner class: 1.
 Import the Scanner class at the top of the file.
 2. Create a Scanner object.
 3. Use a method from the Scanner class.
-To import the Scanner class, add at the top of the file: java'
+To import the Scanner class, add at the top of the file: java"
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'User Input'
+  - "User Input"
-  - 'Strings'
+  - "Strings"
-  - 'Data Types'
+  - "Data Types"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The `Scanner` class is used to get user input, and it is found in the `java.util` package.